Virginia Tech Hokies football: Division championships

+The ACC eliminated Divisions for the 2023 season.
+The two teams with the highest winning percentage against other ACC teams play for the conference championship.

 Bowl games

-Virginia Tech has played in 34 bowl games.
+Virginia Tech has played in 36 bowl games.
 The Hokies have appeared in several Gator, Peach, Sugar, Belk, Military and Orange bowls.
-Their overall record in bowl games is 13–21 through the 2021 season.
+Their overall record in bowl games is 14–22 through the 2024 season.

 Rivalries

 Virginia

 Virginia Tech and Virginia first met in 1895 and have played annually since the year 1970.
 Since 1964, the game has always been played at either Lane Stadium or Scott Stadium on the campuses of the two universities.
 But the series has at times been played in Richmond (1903, 1904, and 1957); Norfolk (1940, 1941, and 1942); and Roanoke (in 17 of the 19 years between 1945 and 1963).
-At 97 games, it is the longest series for the Hokies and second-longest for the Cavaliers, after the 118 game series between Virginia and North Carolina known as the South's Oldest Rivalry.
+At 105 games, it is the longest series for the Hokies and second-longest for the Cavaliers, after the 129-game series between Virginia and North Carolina known as the South's Oldest Rivalry.
 The game counts for 1 point in the Commonwealth Clash each year, and is part of the greater Virginia–Virginia Tech rivalry.

-Virginia Tech leads in the Commonwealth Cup series 17–3 and the football series 58–38–5 as of 2019.
+Virginia Tech leads in the Commonwealth Cup series 17–3 and the football series 62–38–5 as of 2024.
 Three times this game has determined the Coastal Division champions with VT winning in 2007 and 2011, and UVA winning in 2019.